 Step 4.
 Consider several brands

 It would be ideal to have one brand suit all your needs in terms of comfort, fit, performance, and style.
 But when you are looking for a very specific pair of wide training shoes to match your unique foot measurements, you will need to stay open-minded and give a chance to the companies you haven’t dealt with before.
-Some of the brands that are known for doubling their models in wider options include:

 Websites like RunRepeat.com create aggregations of shoes from a variety of athletic brands.
 Filter them by width to see which ones are offered in wider options.
 Please note that on our website “Wide” includes “Extra Wide” profiles as well.